Murder of Asunta Basterra: Background

-On the night of the 4th to the 5th of July, an unexplained incident was said to have occurred.
-Between 2:30 am and 4:30 am, a man allegedly tried to strangle Asunta in her room.
+On the night of the 4th to the 5th of July, an unexplained incident was said to have occurred between the early hours of 2:30 am and 4:30 am.
+An unknown assailant allegedly tried to strangle Asunta in her room.
 Rosario claims that the keys were carelessly left in the door.
-While she slept she heard noises, got up and went to her daughter's room, where a man of strong build and short stature wearing latex gloves had his hands around her daughter's neck.
+Awakened by noises, she got up and went to her daughter's room, where a man of strong build and short stature wearing latex gloves had his hands around her daughter's neck.
 This man would subsequently be described in the press as "the man in black".
-According to Rosario's account, she grabbed the man but he pushed her forcefully and ran away.
-Surprisingly, Rosario did not call anyone to help them.
+According to Rosario's account, she grabbed the man but he forcefully pushed her and ran away.
+Surprisingly, Rosario did not call anyone for help.

 There are different interpretations of this incident.
-Some believe that it was a pure invention of the mother, others that it was a first attempt at murder carried out by the mother or the parents, or that it was an excuse to give her lorazepam.
-At the trial, Rosario's neighbour was certain that no one entered the house that night because her dogs did not bark.
+Some believe that it was purely an invention of the mother, others that it was a first attempt at murder carried out by the mother or the parents, or an excuse to give her lorazepam.
+At the trial, Rosario's neighbour was certain no one entered the house that night because her dogs did not bark.

-The mother did not proceed to file a complaint.
+Rosario still did not proceed to file a complaint.
 Asunta told her best friend by WhatsApp that someone had tried to kill her that night, but then did not speak to her about it again.
-On an outing with another friend, Asunta told the story with signs of distress and the friend's mother contacted Rosario and urged her to report it.
-Rosario went to the police station in Santiago but finally decided not to file a report, although she told her friend's mother that she had filed one.
+On an outing with another friend, Asunta told the story with signs of distress and the mother of the friend contacted Rosario, urging her to report it.
+Rosario went to the police station in Santiago, ultimately deciding not to file a report, although she told the friend's mother that she had done so.

-On 9 July, Basterra brought his daughter to her music class even though she was showing signs of drowsiness and dizziness.
+On 9 July, Basterra brought Asunta to her music class despite her showing signs of drowsiness and dizziness.
 He claimed that Asunta was having allergies and that an antihistamine had caused this reaction.
-Later, on 22 July, a similar incident occurred with the headmistress noting Asunta was unable to play well, half asleep, and struggled to walk.
-After questioning Asunta, she stated that her mother had given her a foul-tasting white powder that left her asleep for hours.
+Later, on 22 July, a similar incident occurred with the headmistress noting Asunta was unable to play well, half asleep, and struggling to walk.
+When questioned, Asunta stated that her mother had given her a foul-tasting white powder that left her asleep for hours.

-In August, Rosario suffered from depression and anxiety, and Alfonso took care of her.
-Asunta spent the month away from her parents, first with her godmother, from 30 July to 22 August, in Vilanova; later, on 28 August, she went to the countryside with her caregiver, the woman who helped Rosario with the housework.
-During her absence, her parents called her every day, but did not visit her.
-The girl seemed cheerful, happy, and carefree.
+In August, Rosario suffered from a bout of depression and anxiety, and Alfonso took care of her.
+Asunta spent the month away from her parents, first with her godmother, from 30 July to 22 August, in Vilanova; and to the countryside on 28 August with her caregiver, a woman who helped Rosario with the housework.
+During this period of absence, her parents called her every day, but did not visit her.
+Asunta seemed cheerful, happy, and carefree.